turingschool/backend-curriculum-site/module3/projects/cloney_island.md

 As a platform admin, I should be able to:

-*   Take a user offline / online, including all content associated with them but without removing any of the data from the database.
+*   Take a user offline / online, including all content associated with them but without removing the user or any of their data from the database.
 *   delete postings/content.

 ##  <a name="project-prompts"></a> Project Prompts